 Together, shaping cities where communities thrive

-Property Council is the leading advocate for New Zealand’s most significant industry – property.
+Property Council is the leading advocate for New Zealand’s largest industry – property

-Property Council New Zealand acts as a collective industry voice, giving our members a seat at the table with politicians, to ensure they make informed decisions that benefit our industry and enable a strong economy.
+Property Council New Zealand acts as a collective industry voice, giving our members a seat at the table with politicians to ensure they make informed decisions that enable a strong economy.

-Our strategic aim is to influence Government and decision makers to support decisions that foster a thriving property industry.
-We aspire to be, and be seen as, an industry leader, reinforcing our role as the voice of the property sector.
-We want to promote our members’ interests with politicians, improving relationships and communications with local and central government, and increasing politicians’ awareness of the property sector’s contribution to the New Zealand economy.
+We aim to influence government and decision makers to support decisions that foster thriving communities.
+We aspire to be, and be seen as, the ‘go-to’ voice of the New Zealand property industry.
+We promote our members’ interests with politicians, improving relationships and communication with local and central government, while educating decision makers on how the property ecosystem works and increasing awareness of the property industry’s contribution to the New Zealand economy.

-Property Council’s national advocacy priorities are set on an annual basis by the National Board and our Regional Executive Committees in consultation with members.
+Property Council’s national and regional advocacy priorities are set on an annual basis in collaboration with the National Board, our Regional Executive Committees and Advisory Group in consultation with the wider membership.